seriintro/DevTracker/README.md

 - 🔖 **Project bookmarks** — mark any folder as a project to unlock deep analytics
 - 🌐 **Browser tracking** — records which sites you visit, categorised automatically
 - 📈 **Language breakdown** — Python, JavaScript, TypeScript etc. with `█` bar charts (WakaTime-style)
-- 🕐 **Time patterns** — peak coding hours, best day, average per active day
+- 🕐 **Time patterns** — peak coding hours, best day, average per day
 - 🗑 **Delete entries** — remove unwanted or renamed folders from the database
 - 💾 **All data local** — stored in a single `devtracker.db` SQLite file you own completely